-Regional connectivity is also a core of Laos' trade with neighbouring countries.
-Its so-called "land-linked" strategy involves turning from a land-locked to a land-linked country through the corridors at the fringes of Laos, thereby allowing it to benefit from regional and subregional infrastructure development projects of the Greater Mekong Subregion (GMS), the Association of Southeast Asian Nations (ASEAN), Triangle Development Area, and a number of cooperation programmes (Oraboune, 2008).
-Moreover, the government of Laos is working to make the country a centre for logistics for the GMS, confident that the ongoing road networks projects can prepare the nation for international linkages, particularly in the subregional north-south and east-west economic corridors.
+Regional connectivity is also a core of Lao PDR' trade with neighbouring countries.
+Its so-called "land-linked" strategy involves turning from a land-locked to a land-linked country through the corridors at the fringes of Lao PDR, thereby allowing it to benefit from regional and subregional infrastructure development projects of the Greater Mekong Subregion (GMS), the Association of Southeast Asian Nations (ASEAN), Triangle Development Area, and a number of cooperation programmes (Oraboune, 2008).
+Moreover, the government of Lao PDR is working to make the country a centre for logistics for the GMS, confident that the ongoing road networks projects can prepare the nation for international linkages, particularly in the subregional north-south and east-west economic corridors.

-Among the international linkages commenced between Laos and neighbouring countries is the Northern Economic Corridor (NR3) that connects Thailand via Laos to China.
-In 1997, it used to take three days for goods to move across one 270-km section of dirt track along the corridors of Laos.
-Today, thanks to a US\$90 million project equally funded by ADB, China, and Thailand, the same trip takes only four hours, even with a large increase in commercial traffic
+Among the international linkages commenced between Lao PDR and neighbouring countries is the Northern Economic Corridor (NR3) that connects Thailand via Lao PDR to China.
+In 1997, it used to take three days for goods to move across one 270-km section of dirt track along the corridors of Lao PDR.
+Today, thanks to a US\$90 million project equally funded by ADB, China, and Thailand, the same trip takes only four hours, even with a large increase in commercial traffic (ADB, 2009b).
+Another key international linkage is the east-west links that connects Western Lao PDR and Thailand to the border with Viet Nam (NR6 and NR7) (MONRE, 2012).

-&lt;sup>5 According to the 7th NSEDP, a mega project is a project or group of projects with a direct cost of US\$50 million.
+5 According to the 7th NSEDP, a mega project is a project or group of projects with a direct cost of US\$50 million.